Fog: Topographical influences

 Up-slope fog or hill fog forms when winds blow air up a slope (called orographic lift), adiabatically cooling it as it rises and causing the moisture in it to condense.
 This often causes freezing fog on mountaintops, where the cloud ceiling would not otherwise be low enough.

-Valley fog forms in mountain valleys, often during winter.
-It is essentially a radiation fog confined by local topography and can last for several days in calm conditions.
+Valley fog is a special case of radiation fog that forms in valleys.
+Pooling of cold air into valleys means fog can form more quickly and last longer, compared to over flat terrain.
+During winter, some valleys or basins will see fog lasting for several days in calm conditions.
 In California's Central Valley, valley fog is often referred to as tule fog.